mrossini-ethz/parseq/README.md

 Parseq (pronounced [parsec](https://en.wikipedia.org/wiki/Parsec)) is a package for common lisp.
 It can be used for parsing sequences: strings, binary data, lists and vectors.
 Furthermore parseq is able to parse nested structures such as trees (lists of lists).
-Parsing is controlled through grammar rules that can be defined through a simple interface and the rules can be parametrised.
+Parsing is controlled via grammar rules that can be defined through a simple interface that allows the rules to be parametrised.
-In addition, the parsing result can be transformed and the grammar made context aware.
+Additionally, the parsing result can be transformed and the grammar made context aware.

-The package is inspired by [Esrap](https://nikodemus.github.io/esrap/) and uses a similar interface.
+The package is inspired by [Esrap](https://nikodemus.github.io/esrap/) and uses a very similar interface.
 No code is shared between the two projects, however.
-The features of esrap are are mostly included in parseq and complemented with additional, orthogonal features.
+The features of Esrap are are mostly included in parseq and complemented with additional, orthogonal features.
 Any resemblance to [esrap-liquid](https://github.com/mabragor/esrap-liquid) is merely coincidental.

-The package is still under development which means that some features are not yet implemented, that there may be a lot of bugs and that the interface and behaviour may change in the future.
+The package is still under development which means that some features are not yet implemented, that there may be bugs and that the interface and behaviour may change in the future.
 See the warnings below.

 ### Features
 Parseq provides the follwing features:

- * parses strings, binary data, vectors and lists
+ * Parses strings, binary data, vectors and lists
- * allows for sequences within sequences (e.g. trees, strings within lists, ...)
+ * Allows parsing of sequences within sequences (e.g. trees, strings within lists, ...)
- * simple interface, very similar to [Esrap](https://nikodemus.github.io/esrap/)
+ * Simple interface, very similar to [Esrap](https://nikodemus.github.io/esrap/)
- * provides many specific and non-specific terminals
+ * Provides many specific and non-specific terminals
- * includes a large set of nonterminals
+ * Includes a large set of powerful nonterminals
- * result transformation defined in parse rules
+ * Parse results can be transformed during parsing
- * can be made context aware:
+ * Grammar can be made context aware:
-   * run parse result through lisp code for verification
+   * Run parse result through lisp code for verification
-   * share data between parse rules
+   * Share data between parse rules
- * parametrize parsing rules
+ * Parsing rules can be parametrized
- * uses separate namespace(s) for parse rules
+ * Uses separate namespace(s) for parse rules
+ * Tracing of grammar rules

 ## Basic usage